cuhacking/cuHacking-api/README.md

 ```
 {
+    "production": {
-    "firebase_url": "THE URL TO YOUR FIREBASE DATABASE",
+        "firebase_url": "THE URL TO YOUR PROD FIREBASE DATABASE",
         "firebase_key_file": "THE PATH TO YOUR FIREBASE AUTHENTICATION JSON FILE, RELATIVE TO THE ROOT",
         "mailchimp_api_key": "YOUR MAILCHIMP API KEY"
+    },
+    "development": {
+        "firebase_url": "THE URL TO YOUR TEST FIREBASE DATABASE",
+        "firebase_key_file": "THE PATH TO YOUR FIREBASE AUTHENTICATION JSON FILE, RELATIVE TO THE ROOT",
+        "mailchimp_api_key": "YOUR MAILCHIMP API KEY"
     }
+}
 ```

-## Testing
+## Running
 A test server can be started on port 8080 (or, if you're using a PaaS, it'll use whichever port it gets assigned) with:

+`yarn test`

+To start for production (this tells Express to optimize for production and uses your production config settings):

 `yarn start`